Inflectra/rapise-documentation/docs/Manuals/Rpa.md

 - changed
 - deleted

-Placeholders for triggered command arguments:
+Placeholders for the triggered command's arguments:

-- {file_name} - full path of an item.
+- `{file_name}` - The full path of an item.

 ### RpaTimer

-Timer agent triggers a command on regular basis.
+A timer agent triggers a command on a regular basis.

 Example: